The 3 credit bureaus: Equifax, Experian and TransUnion

 What are the three credit bureaus?

 Equifax, Experian and TransUnion are the three nationwide credit bureaus.
-According to the Consumer Financial Protection Bureau (CFPB), credit bureaus are companies that compile and sell credit reports
+According to the Consumer Financial Protection Bureau (CFPB), credit bureaus are companies that compile and sell credit reports.
+The information they collect is then used to help calculate your credit scores.

 Each credit bureau creates its own credit reports.
-That’s why you may have different versions of your credit history and multiple credit scores too.
-You can read more about how each credit bureau compiles its credit reports by visiting the links below.
+That’s why you may have different versions of your credit history and multiple credit scores.
+Read more about how each credit bureau compiles its credit reports:

 If you’ve never heard of these specialty reports, you’re not alone.
 The CFPB says you might not even know about them unless you find yourself having problems with things like getting a job or renting an apartment.

-What information do the major credit bureaus collect?
+What information is collected by the credit bureaus?

-The three credit bureaus usually collect information about your financial habits.
+The three credit bureaus collect information about your financial habits.
 The exact information each credit bureau collects might vary.
-But according to the CFPB, the information typically includes things like:
+But the information typically includes:

 • Hard inquiries related to credit applications